centreon/centreon-broker/doc/user/usage.rst

 Diagnostic
 **********

-The diagnostic feature is used when addressing an issue to Merethis' support center.
+The diagnostic feature is used when addressing an issue to Centreon' support center.
 The *-D* flag (or *--diagnose*) generates a file called *cbd-diag.tar.gz* containing relevant information about your system and your Centreon Broker setup.
 Please provide it for all Broker-related